tannisanta/CodeinPlaceProject/README.md

 # Code in Place projects

-I had two ideas for projects and decided to leave both of them.

-## Mood Checker

-### Idea

-Start the user's day positively by acknowledging their mood and offering a relevant quote or message to uplift their spirits or celebrate their happiness.
-The purpose is to provide a simple yet thoughtful interaction that can potentially improve the user's mindset and overall well-being.

-### Use case

-The primary use case for this project is to serve as a morning routine or daily ritual for individuals who value self-reflection and desire a positive start to their day.
-It can be particularly useful for those who find comfort in inspirational quotes or motivational messages, especially during challenging times.
-I am a fan of quotes and I believe they are small pieces of wisdom that connect us as humans.

-### How it works

-This script enhances the user's mood by providing personalized quotes.
-It reads quotes from two text files: one for positive moods (happy or okay) and another for negative moods (sad).
-After prompting the user to input their current mood, the script randomly selects and displays a relevant quote from the corresponding file, offering a tailored, uplifting message to the user.

-### Things out of scope

-- Mood tracking over time.
-- Personalization that is based on user preferences or specific circumstances
-- Customization options for adding, changing, or removing the quotes from files.

-While the Mood Checker project is relatively simple, it could serve as a starting point for more advanced projects or it can be slightly improved for self-reflection purposes.
+I had two different ideas, so I decided to work on both projects.
+The first one, the Password Storage program, was made as a useful tool for managing passwords for various accounts in daily life.
+The second project, the Mood Checker program, came from my love for quotes and the impact of powerful words.

 ## Password Storage

 ### Idea

-The project aims to provide a convenient way for users, who frequently test different platforms and have multiple test accounts, to store their passwords.
-The main idea behind this project is to simplify the process of generating, storing, and retrieving passwords for test accounts or other accounts that do not require a high level of security.
+The project aims to provide a convenient way for users, especially those who frequently test different platforms and have multiple test accounts, to simplify the process of generating, storing, and retrieving passwords.
+The main idea is to allow users to store passwords for test accounts or other accounts that do not require a high level of security in a file regularly synced with cloud storage, enabling easy access to these passwords across devices.

 ### Use case